Skip to main content

 Photo of Prof Hernandez

-Jaime Hernández-Vargas received his Ph.D. in Hispanic Literature and Cultural Studies, as well as a Graduate Certificate Program in Afro-Luso-Brazilian Studies from the University of Michigan.
-He also holds a M.A. in Spanish from The Pennsylvania State University, and a B.A. in “Letras hispánicas” from the Metropolitan Autonomous University, Mexico City.
+Jaime Hernández Vargas holds a Ph.D. in Hispanic Literature and Cultural Studies and a Graduate Certificate in Afro-Luso-Brazilian Studies, from the University of Michigan, Ann Arbor.
+He also earned a M.A. in Spanish from The Pennsylvania State University, and a B.A. in “Letras hispánicas” from the Metropolitan Autonomous University, Mexico City.

-Jaime has lived, studied, and researched in Mexico City, São Paulo, Madrid, and in some cities of the United States.
-His personal and educational experiences, as well as his interest and sympathies towards all forms of diversity, have driven his comparative and interdisciplinary approach to researching and teaching topics related to the cultural productions that he studies.
+He has lived, studied, and researched in Mexico City, São Paulo, Madrid, and in some cities of the United States.
+His personal and educational experiences, as well as his interest and sympathies towards all forms of diversity, have driven his comparative and interdisciplinary approach to researching and teaching topics related to the cultural productions that he studies in the different regions of the Spanish-speaking world.